Skip to main content

 isPublish:

-title: Do you wish to publish the artificat the internal registry?
+title: Do you wish to publish the artifact to the internal registry?

 type: boolean